franhp/homeserver_config/README.md

-# homeserver_docker
+# homeserver_config

-Docker configs for the homeserver
+Configuration deployment for the homeserver written in Ansible